Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 How will we be notified of the results of the lottery?

 Notification will be made via email using the email address provided on the application.
 Families will receive either a placement offer or their student’s number on the waitlist.
-Please add the firstname.lastname@example.org email address to your list of safe emails so you can receive notifications.
-If you do not receive the confirmation email during the notification time frame, please check your spam and junk boxes before contacting us.
+Please add the email@example.com email address to your list of safe emails so you can receive notifications.
+If you do not receive the confirmation email during the notification time frame, please check your spam, junk and promotion boxes before contacting us.

 When can we expect to be notified and how long do we have to respond?

-Initial notifications for high school will be sent by the beginning of February 2020.
-Middle school notifications will be sent the beginning of March 2020.
+Initial notifications for high school will be sent by the beginning of February 2021.
+Middle school notifications will be sent the beginning of March 2021.
+Initial elementary school notifications will be sent by the beginning of April 2021.

-How long do we have to accept an Open Enrollment placement?
+How long do we have to accept an Open Transfer placement offer?

-Families will be given one week to accept an Open Enrollment placement.
+Families will be given one week to accept an Open Transfer placement offer.
 If there is no reply or the spot is declined the spot will be offered to the next student on the waiting list.

-Late August placement offers: Because the start of school is eminent, Open Enrollment offers made in late August or early September will have less time to accept a placement offer, this will be stated in the emailed offer or phone call, during this time the acceptance is typically expected within 24 hours.
+Late August placement offers: Because the start of school is eminent, Open Transfer offers made in late August or early September may be made by phone call with a follow-up email.
+You will have less time to accept the placement offer, during this time the acceptance is typically expected within 24 hours.
+The deadline to reply will be stated in the phone call/voice mail and email.
+If you do not respond by the deadline the offer will be rescinded and your student removed from the waitlist.

 What happens if we are placed on a waiting list?